 Different modes similar goal

-Fizzle and Serious Bloggers Only both have the goal of helping you build a solid successful business but their focuses are a bit different and their styles are very different.
+Fizzle and Serious Bloggers Only both have the goal of helping you build a reliable, successful business but their focuses are a bit different, and their styles are very different.

 You can tell just by the names of the two websites that they take a totally different attitude toward building an online business.